ville93/ville93/README.md

 ###

-<p align="left">Hello, my name is Ville and I'm a Software Developer from Helsinki, Finland.
-In my current job, my main responsibility is to develop a desktop application using C# and .NET.
-Previously, I worked as a Software Tester and pharmacist, giving me a strong background in health tech.
-My passion lies in problem-solving, learning new things, and building clean code.<br><br>I am currently learning to develop web-based applications, which I would like to work with in the future.
-I am completely open to working with new technologies or programming languages.</p>
+<p align="left">Hello, my name is Ville and I'm a Software Developer from Helsinki, Finland.</p>

 ###